CateNorm: Categorical Normalization for Robust Medical Image Segmentation: Categorical Normalization (CateNorm)

-where $\hat{\mathbf{y}}_S$ denotes the softmax probability map output from the SPADE branch.
-With auxiliary semantic information integrated, this training step aims at enhancing discriminative features, which leads to more accurate and robust segmentation.
+where $\hat{\mathbf{y}}_C$ denotes the softmax probability map from the CateNorm branch.
+With auxiliary class information integrated, this training step aims at enhancing discriminative features, which leads to more accurate and robust segmentation

-\textbf{Overall training objective.} Given a pair of probability prediction $\hat{\mathbf{y}}$ and the associated groundtruth $\mathbf{y} \in \mathbb{L}^{D}$, the Dice loss and the cross entropy loss are: